jatinkumar762/Coding-Interview-Questions/BinaryTree/Easy/DiameterBinaryTree.md

 }
 ```

+### Approach-2 Optimized Code

-<b>Optimized code</b> </br> For every node, length of longest path which pass it = MaxDepth of its left subtree + MaxDepth of its right subtree.
+* For every node, length of longest path which pass it = MaxDepth of its left subtree + MaxDepth of its right subtree.

 ```java
 public class Solution {